DC 9205Mental Disorders38 CFR § 4.130Last verified: APR 8, 2026

 Secondary conditions caused or aggravated by Unspecified schizophrenia spectrum disorder may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Unspecified schizophrenia spectrum disorder?
+What evidence supports a higher rating for Unspecified schizophrenia spectrum disorder?

 Get a Personalized Rating Analysis